maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 Before we write our own media queries we need to determine what screen sizes we plan to target.
 I'm going to make the assumption that our audience uses desktop computers/laptops, tablet devices, and smart phones, but not televisions or anything else for that matter to browse the web.
 I'm making this assumption to give us something to work with, but you should check your Web logs!

 So what dimensions should we use?
-Here are some references for this:
+Here are some references to help you decide:

 - [StatCounter Global Stats][Stats]
 - [Tired of Hunting][]
 - [2012 Device Map][]

-After reviewing these references we will settle on:
+Here are some common device dimensions:

 - 320px (iPhone portrait, default)
 - 480px (iPhone landscape)
-- 600px, 768px (iPad portrait)
+- 768px (iPad portrait)
-- 900px, 1024px (iPad landscape)
+- 1024px (iPad landscape)
 - 1140+ (Desktops)

-Lets break this down to understand why.
+So what should we use?
 In the ResponsiveDesign.is website under [Defining Breakpoints][] the section begins...

 > Breakpoints are the point a which your sites content will respond to provide the user with the best possible layout to consume the information.
 >